Deliver “Delight and Passion” to people

 Amano belongs to the Sales Promotion Headquarters, Cultural Environment Business Division, Sales Department 1, Section 2, which handles projects for public facilities such as museums, art galleries, science museums, libraries, and childcare support facilities, with national and local government clients.

-Amano: "The area we cover spans the entire country, from Hokkaido to Kyushu.
-I am primarily in charge of projects within Tokyo, and am currently working on several projects, including the design of a national displays facility and consulting work for a ward tourist center and library."
+Amano: "Our coverage area spans all of Japan, from Hokkaido to Kyushu.
+Within that, I mainly handle projects in Tokyo, and currently I'm working on multiple projects, including the design of a national displays facility and consulting work for a ward's tourist center and library."

-We are currently in the schematic design stage of a large-scale national displays facility project.
-We carefully listen to the client's requests for the kind of space and displays they want, and then work with our team of designers and planners to incorporate these requests into the planning and concept design.
+The large-scale national displays facility project currently underway is in schematic design phase.
+We carefully listen to the client's requests regarding the kind of space and displays they envision, and then work with the team of designers and planners to translate those requests into plans and concept design.

-Amano: As a salesperson, I am responsible for the detailed interactions with customers.
-This starts with project management, but I also play a role in drawing out the customer's true feelings.
-As a sales representative, I want to be the person who understands my customers best.
-I want them to feel that I'm easy to talk to and that I can get along with them, and as someone closer to them than anyone else in the company, I try not just to listen but also to understand the thoughts behind what the customer says.
+As a sales representative, I want to be my customers' greatest confidant.
+I want them to feel that I'm easy to talk to and that they understand me, and I strive to be closer to them than anyone else in the company.
+I don't just listen; I make an effort to understand the thoughts and feelings behind what they say.

 Furthermore, Amano says that public facilities present different challenges than corporate projects.